TriKro/rsb-content/part7-out-of-the-box/ab-testing.md

 ### How To
 1. Define the question you want to answer: "Why is the bounce rate of my website higher than industry standard?"
 Start an A/B test by identifying a goal for your company.
 E.g. reduce bounce rate.

 2. Do background research: Understand your customer/consumer behavior.
 For website purposes you can use Google Analytics and any other analytics tools.
-For other purposes you can use consumer behaviour analytics available.
+For other purposes you can use consumer behavior analytics if they are available.
 Construct a hypothesis: define the hypothesis you want to test in a concise and measurable manner.
 E.g. "Adding more links in the footer will reduce the bounce rate".

 3. Define metrics and significant difference: derive one metric that measures the hypothesis, in this case “bounce rate”.
-Once defined the metric, set the significance difference, that is, the minimum difference between the two versions’ metrics that will mean the change is worth it.
+Once you have defined the metric, set the significance difference, that is, the minimum difference between the two versions’ metrics that will mean the change is worth it.
 E.g. significance difference: version B must have at least 3% less bounce rate than version A to consider it a successful and meaningful improvement.

 4. Calculate the number of visitors/days you need to run the test for: Always calculate the number of visitors required for a test before starting the test.
 You can use an A/B Test Duration Calculator for website purposes.